Community Fridge Investment Fund

 Core costs

-Capacity or core costs (this could include rent for the facility or salaries for permanent staff.
-Please note that core costs should be no more than 1/3 of the funding received)
+Capacity and core costs (this included rent for the facility or salaries for permanent staff.
+Core costs account for no more than 1/3 of the funding received)

 -